-Full dollars have been used in Note 19 Related party disclosures in relation to the disclosure of specific related party transactions.
+Full dollars have been used in Note 19 Related party disclosures in relation to the disclosure of specific related party transactions and are clearly marked.

 Unless otherwise indicated, all amounts disclosed in the financial statements are actual amounts.
 Specific budgetary amounts have been included for comparative analysis (to actuals) in the following reports and notes: